jefftopp1984/Klipper-god-Abnormal-Stop-Recovery-System/README.md

 Why this isn't just a normal PLR:

+- This is NOT a slicer hack!
+This is a TRUE recovery system that SURVIVES RESTARTS.
 - EVERYTHING is tracked throughout the print progress
 - It works for ANY KIND of abnormal stop, NOT just Power Loss
 - It DOES NOT require any special hardware to initiate a "Klipper Panic" situation when a pin is losing voltage
 - It CAN be used with a UPS and a PAUSE_NEXT_LAYER macro to provide true seamless resumes after a power loss as long as the UPS battery does not expire before the end of that layer
 - It sets a NON-VOLATILE variable that is checked on restart from ANY condition
 - It will actually allow a resume after a USB Disconnect as well
+- It is also SELF-CLEANING.
+The recovery and current print files AUTOMATICALLY purge following a successful print or completion of the recovered print.

 ***************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************